oils-for-unix/oils/doc/warts.md

 default_highlighter: oil-sh
 ---

-Oil Language Warts
+YSH Language Warts
 ==================

-This documents describes parts of the Oil language that may be surprising.
+This documents describes parts of the YSH language that may be surprising.

 All languages have warts, but most of them don't document them for you!
 Even a nice language like Python has surprising cases like `42,` and `f(x),` being a 1-tuple (because of the trailing comma).

-Oil's goal is to remove the many warts of shell, documented at [Shell WTFs][wtfs].
+The goal of YSH is to remove the many warts of shell, documented at [Shell WTFs][wtfs].
 Nonetheless it has some of its own.

 [wtfs]: https://github.com/oilshell/oil/wiki/Shell-WTFs